Eachine QX 95 – My first micro brushed FPV racing quadcopter

 Eachine QX95 – Image quality and FPV range test

 Binding the Eachine Tiny QX95 with the transmitter

-Being very enthusiast to test my new toy as soon as I arrive home, I immediately tried to bind the Eachine Q95 with my FlySky FS-i6.
-Luckily, the Eachine QX 95 user manual describes very well this process.
-You need to made the following steps:
+Being very enthusiastic to test my new toy as soon as I arrive home, I immediately tried to bind the Eachine Q95 with my FlySky FS-i6.
+Luckily, the Eachine QX 95 user manual describes it very well this process.
+You need to make the following steps:

 - Connect the battery while the “Bind” pin of the RX is grounded (the blue LED on the RX will start to flash);

 - Go to RX Setup on the transmitter, and set “RX Setup” to “AFHDS Mode”.
 Now here is the trick: this can be done by disabling “AFHDS2”;